Javatpoint Logo

 Rabindranath Tagore

 Rabindranath Tagore was born on 6th May 1861 in Jorasanko Mansion, Calcutta.
 His father was Maharshi Debendranath Tagore, and his mother was Sarada Devi.
 It was a coincidence that Tagore and Motilal Nehru (father of Jawaharlal Nehru) were born on the same date.
 He was the youngest of seven siblings.
-Due to Tagore's mother died in his early childhood, he was brought up by servants.
-Rabindranath Tagore, earlier known as Robindronath Thakur (nickname Rabi), was a Rarhi Brahmins with his original sir name kushari.
-The name of his village is kush, located in Burdwan district West Bengal.
-Both his grandfather (Prince Dwarakanath) and his father had a strong social background as his grandfather was a friend of Raja Rammohan Roy and his father was the big supporter as well as the strength of Brahmo Samaj in its palmy days.
+Due to Tagore's mother dying in his early childhood, servants brought him up.
+Rabindranath Tagore, earlier known as Robindronath Thakur (nickname Rabi), was a Rarhi Brahmin with his original title Kushari.
+His village is Kush, located in Burdwan district West Bengal.
+Both his grandfather (Prince Dwarakanath) and his father had a strong social background as his grandfather was a friend of Raja Rammohan Roy, and his father was a big supporter as well as the strength of Brahmo Samaj in its palmy days.

 Art and literature were rooted in his family background.
-His family was the publisher of literary magazines, as well as they, were active in theatre and fond of classical music.
-Even Tagore's father employed musicians for teaching classical music to his children.
-Tagore's siblings were also full of literary mind as his brothers like Dwijendranath was a philosopher and a poet, Jyotirindranath was a musician, composer, and playwright and Swarnakumari (sister) was a novelist.
-His one of brother named Satyendranath was the 1st Indian appointed as all-European Indian civil service.
+His family was the publisher of literary magazines, and they were active in theatre and fond of classical music.
+Even Tagore's father employed musicians to teach classical music to his children.
+Tagore's siblings were also full of literary minds as his brothers, like Dwijendranath, were a philosopher and a poet, Jyotirindranath was a musician, composer, and playwright, and Swarnakumari (sister) was a novelist.
+His one brother named, Satyendranath, was the 1st Indian appointed as an all-European Indian civil service.

-Like Shakespeare, Tagore has had very less schooling, and he learned more from his travelling, nature, and from society and the lives of human beings.
-After getting the age of 11 and after his upanayana sanskar in 1873, he first visited Santiniketan and went to Dalhousie with his father.
-There he read the biographies, history, astronomy, science, Sanskrit and the poetry of Kalidas and others poets variously.
-During his travelling, he visited Amritsar, where in Golden Temple, he was influenced by the songs of Gurunanak Bani.
+Like Shakespeare, Tagore had very little schooling, and he learned more from his traveling, nature, society, and the lives of human beings.
+After getting to the age of 11 and after his upanayana sanskar in 1873, he first visited Santiniketan and went to Dalhousie with his father.
+There he read the biographies, history, astronomy, science, Sanskrit, and the poetry of Kalidas and other poets variously.
+While traveling, he visited Amritsar, where he was influenced by the songs of Gurunanak Bani in the Golden Temple.
 Later he mentioned these experiences in his autobiography My Reminiscences (1912).

 Tagore began his writing at an early stage when he was 15 years old.
 In 1875 his first publication came that was in prose and verse.
 Before attaining his 18, he wrote about 7000 lines in verse.
-His first short story, originally written in Bengali, was "Bhikharini" later; it was translated into English as "The Beggar Woman."
-That time, he got inspiration from Bengali Vaishnava singers and from Indian devotional poetry.
-The ancient Indian text like Vedas, the Upnishads, the Purans, Ramayana and Mahabharta was the source of inspiration for Tagore as its influence can be seen upon him.
+His first short story, originally written in Bengali, was "Bhikharini" Later, it was translated into English as "The Beggar Woman."
+That time, he got inspiration from Bengali Vaishnava singers and Indian devotional poetry.
+Ancient Indian text like the Vedas, the Upanishads, the Puranas, Ramayana, and Mahabharata was the source of inspiration for Tagore as their influence can be seen upon him.
 The Indian saints like Guru Nanak and Kabir also influenced him.

 Tagore's London life

-In spite of Tagore's interest in literature, his father wanted his son to become a barrister.
-In 1878, he was get admitted to a public school in Brighton, London.
+Rabindranath Tagore's time in London was a significant period in his life and profoundly influenced his artistic and intellectual development.
+Despite Tagore's interest in literature, his father wanted his son to become a barrister.
+In 1878, he was admitted to a public school in Brighton, London.
 But after a very short period, he left school and started an independent study.
-He studied Shakespeare's plays and Thomas Browne's Religio Medici that influenced him the most.
-He also read romantics and Victorian poets who inspired him most.
-They were Wordsworth, Keats, Shelley, Tennyson and Browning.
+He studied Shakespeare's plays and Thomas Browne's Religio Medici, which influenced him the most.
+He also read romantics and Victorian poets who inspired him the most.
+They were Wordsworth, Keats, Shelley, Tennyson, and Browning.

 Tagore's Marriage Life